 The Chairman and CEO has overall operational and functional responsibility to implement the Board of Directors' approved strategy across all Group businesses.
 He is specifically responsible for the effective implementation of internal controls within the Group.
 The Chairman and CEO is assisted in his duties by the Deputy CEO and by an Executive Committee whose members are appointed by the Chairman and the Deputy CEO.
-As of the Registration Document Date, the Executive Committee comprised the Chief Financial Officer, the Chief Development and Innovation Officer and the Chief Operating Officer.
+As of the Registration Document Date, the Executive Committee comprised the Chief Financial Officer, the Chief Development and Innovation Officer, the Chief Operating Officer and the Chief Human Resources Officer.